babylonlabs-io/covenant-emulator/docs/configure-with-signer.md

-# Configuring the Covenant Emulator
+# Configuring the Covenant Emulator with covenant Signer

 ## Table of Contents